PhantomOz/reactauth-backend/readme.md

-# Acoount Manager app
+# Acoount Manager app backend

-This is the Acoount Manager app
+This is the Acoount Manager app backend

 ## Usage